hhirtz/ellidri/README.md

 Patches are welcome!
 Here are some links to get started:

 - Documentation: <https://docs.rs/ellidri> (please note!
 This documentation only shows public items, but private items are also documented!
-Developpers can generate the documentation by hand with the command below)
+Developers can generate the documentation by hand with the command below)
 - Git repository: <https://git.sr.ht/~taiite/ellidri>
 - Submit PRs on [Github][gh] or send patches to the mailing list: